A reader wrote in via our newsletter today and asked a great question: What is the purpose of meditating in Buddhism and in general?

 Another key reason people meditate is for health and healing.
 There has been significant research all around the world that proves that meditation is a powerful tool when it comes to healing both the mind and body.

 As we continue to research meditation, we are learning that it can help with all manner of health problems.
 These range from mental health problems like anxiety and stress, to physical health problems like arthritis and headaches, even to serious illnesses like cancer and heart disease.
 And in almost all cases it appears that meditation does indeed offer benefit to the practitioner, regardless of the ailment.

 As we continue into the 2020s, you can fully expect meditation to become an integral part of healthcare.
 When that happens, we will likely consider the main purpose of meditation to be for healing.

 If you don’t need to heal and you’re not spiritual you might wonder what the point in meditation is for you.
 And the answer may be self-improvement.

 Not only can meditation help to heal certain illness, but it can also help us to live at peak condition.
 This applies to both physical health and mental health.

 On the physical health side: Meditation has been shown to improve stamina, to help athletes to perform better, to improve reaction times, and to increase concentration.
 Those are some of the reasons why famous athletes like Bianca Andreescu (tennis player), Klay Thompson (NBA), and Tom Brady (NFL) meditate.

-- It increases motivation (*If you use the correct technique)
+- Increases motivation (*If you use the correct technique)

 Yes, There Are Lots of Reasons Why People Meditate!

 I hope by now I’ve illustrated just how many reasons there are to meditate.
-The exact reason why people meditate is a very personal thing.
-My reasons are likely different to your own.
+The exact reason people meditate is a very personal thing.
+My reasons are likely different to yours.